Cherreads

 She immediately dropped to her hands and knees in the dirt, blood trickling from her nose.
 The magic grounded itself in harsh physical reality as her body paid the absolute toll for manipulating the terrain.

 The lieutenant reacted mid-fall.
-His arm shot outward to catch the edge of the pit, but the limb didn't just reach.
-It dislocated.
-The flesh and bone stretched with a sickening, wet tearing sound, elongating like thick rubber as his System skill engaged.
+His arm shot outward to catch the edge of the pit, but the limb elongated.
+The flesh and bone stretched with a sickening, wet tearing sound.
+It morphed like thick rubber as his System skill engaged.

 His hand clamped around a thick tree root at the edge of the pit.